Prize Home Lottery Odds Explained: What Are Your Real Chances of Winning?

 Which Australian prize home lottery has the best odds?

-Smaller draws like the Deaf Lottery and some state-based RSL draws offer the best individual odds, sometimes as good as 1-in-35,000.
-Larger draws like RSL Art Union have much longer odds but significantly larger prizes.
+Smaller draws like the Deaf Lottery and some state RSL draws offer the best odds.
+You can get 1-in-35,000 odds.
+Larger draws have longer odds but bigger prizes.
+Check the ticket details for any draw to see exact odds.

 Does buying more tickets really help?